 Global tally: Diurnal octopi score big for figuring out how to manipulate a human creation such as a jar.
 Humans score low for overfishing too many places.

-Really.
-I just landed at the Osaka, Japan airport, took out my wallet to get my cash card to get some yen … and discovered the card was not there.
-I mentally retraced my steps and now realize I left it at an ATM in Carmel, California.
+I left San Francisco and just landed at the Osaka, Japan airport.
+There I took out my wallet to get my cash card to get some yen.
+And discovered the card wasn’t there.
+What?!
+I mentally retraced my steps.
+And now realized I’d left it at an ATM in Carmel, California.

 Uh … now what?